ncarrillo/xanite/README.md

 By utilizing OpenGL ES 3.0 combined with CDIO and ISO9660, the system aims to optimize and elevate the overall gaming experience.

 - **Hardware Detection**:
-Xemu-Android automatically identifies your device's hardware specifications, such as the GPU and RAM, and fine-tunes the settings to deliver peak performance.
+xanite-Android automatically identifies your device's hardware specifications, such as the GPU and RAM, and fine-tunes the settings to deliver peak performance.

 ---